imanasif12-hash/Bellabeat-Capstone-Project/README.md

 ### 3. Data Cleaning and Transformation (Process)

-I merged, cleaned and tranformed this dataset using SQL in the steps below:
+I merged, cleaned and transformed this dataset using SQL in the steps below:

 a.
 [Data merging](01_data_merging_daily_activity)